The big publishers making digital an equal part of their strategy

 An example of their digital innovation can be seen in their new magazine app, which combines their print heritage with a window into their online content, and has received a fair amount of positive press.

-The future of Forbes magazine rests on ‘a fluid, branded experience across multiple platforms and devices that’s tied to a sustainable model for journalism.’
+The future of Forbes magazine rests on ‘a fluid, branded experience across multiple platforms and devices that are tied to a sustainable model for journalism.’

 Forbes sounds like they’re on the right track, although I did notice they’re not publishing on Android or Windows.
 Apparently, not every reader gets a ‘fluid experience.’
 Sticking to the iPad shows Forbes still isn’t thinking about the large potential subscriber base outside America, which they’ll need to go after in the long term.